iocroblab/kautham_demos/Readme.md

 	</Obstacle>
     ```

-    *NOTE:* It is possible to add models in different paths to Kautham, but following this repository structure requires the less work and ensures compatibility.
+    This repository includes a selection of the models and robots that are used for the Kautham demos.
+The user is encouraged to add their own to add complexity and variety beyond the demo scenarios.

   - **`your_scenarios_folder/`**
     This folder contains one or more subfolders, each representing a distinct scenario in Kautham.
 A scenario folder defines a specific setup, including its configuration and Kautham Problem files.